ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - Baseline (0%)
     -
   * - 6: Universal SQ-LNS
-    - Baseline*
+    - Baseline
-    - Baseline*
+    - Baseline
-    - Scale-up 3a
+    - Scale-up 3a to XXX
-    -
+    - XXX coverage of existing health sector services
   * - 7: Universal SQ-LNS at CMAM
     - Baseline+
     - Baseline+
-    - Scale-up 3a to XXX
+    - Scale-up 3a to YYY
+    - YYY coverage of baseline CMAM screenings.
+  * - 8: Universal SQ-LNS + treatment scale-up
+    - Scale-up
+    - Scale-up
+    - Scale-up 3a
     -
-  * - 8: SQ-LNS to mildly wasted
+  * - 9: SQ-LNS to mildly wasted
     - Scale-up
-    - Baseline*
+    - Scale-up
     - Scale-up 3b
     - [Second wave that requires x-factor inclusion]
   * - 9: SQ-LNS to SAM and MAM treatment